What Is Considered Domestic Violence In Colorado?

 Domestic violence convictions do not only have legal consequences, but they can affect various aspects of the rest of the convicted offender’s life such as:

-• Jail time
+- Jail time

-• Fines and court cost
+- Fines and court cost

-• Domestic violence treatment for an indefinite period, along with psychiatric, anger management, and substance abuse treatment period, at your expense
+- Domestic violence treatment for an indefinite period, along with psychiatric, anger management, and substance abuse treatment period, at your expense

-• A mandatory order of protection order that will remain in effect until your sentence is completed
+- A mandatory order of protection order that will remain in effect until your sentence is completed

-• Involvement of child protective services (DHS/CPS) in divorce proceedings
+- Involvement of child protective services (DHS/CPS) in divorce proceedings

-• Involuntarily discharge from the military
+- Involuntarily discharge from the military

-• Loss of military benefits
+- Loss of military benefits

-• Loss of custody of your children
+- Loss of custody of your children

-• Employment Opportunities
+- Employment Opportunities

-• Any professional licenses the individual has
+- Any professional licenses the individual has

-• Inability to visit your children without supervision, which is at your expense
+- Inability to visit your children without supervision, which is at your expense

-• Inability to qualify for public housing or other public assistance
+- Inability to qualify for public housing or other public assistance

-• Difficulty obtaining housing
+- Difficulty obtaining housing

-• Inability to obtain student loans
+- Inability to obtain student loans

-• Disqualification for public office or government jobs
+- Disqualification for public office or government jobs

-• Loss of Second Amendment gun rights and hunting privileges
+- Loss of Second Amendment gun rights and hunting privileges

-• Loss of voting rights
+- Loss of voting rights

-• Deportation, if non- US citizen
+- Deportation, if non- US citizen

-• Much much more
+- Much much more

 Being arrested for domestic violence can be a nightmare.
 Things like mandatory arrest laws, mandatory no-contact orders, criminal charges and the stigma of being a batterer, are all common and unforeseen.
 These penalties are not only serious, they are life-altering.
 That is why it is so important to get a head start on domestic violence enhancement charges by hiring a reputable criminal defense lawyer near you to help work on getting charges dismissed.
 They know exactly what to do in domestic violence cases, and will use all evidence and testimonies to favor the defendant, instead of the alleged victim.

-You Need A Domestic Violence Attorney
+You Need the Best Domestic Violence Attorney for Your Case

-Because the consequences are so dire, you cannot afford to take the risk of facing a domestic violence charge without an experienced criminal defense lawyer.
+Because the consequences are so dire, you cannot afford to take the risk of facing a domestic violence charge without an experienced criminal defense attorney.
 In Monument and Colorado Springs, Steven Rodemer is an effective and highly regarded domestic abuse attorney and former prosecutor who has a stellar track record of successfully defending against accusations of these serious crimes.

 Steven Rodemer is an experienced criminal defense attorney with a knowledgeable and dedicated team of attorneys.
 Not only will we fight for your rights, but we will also help gather evidence, submit all necessary paperwork on time, and constantly communicate with you to keep you up to speed on what is happening with your case.
 We know how serious the consequences of domestic violence charges can be, especially when you are accused of false pretenses.